Customer success and support teams at large enterprises must engage with thousands of customers every day.

-In this article, you’ll find out about the benefits you can get from implementing a data science strategy, the steps you need to follow in order to integrate it successfully, and how you can advocate it to your managers.
+In this article, you’ll find out about the benefits of implementing a data science strategy, the steps you need to follow in order to integrate it successfully, and how you can advocate for it and champion the strategy with your manager.

 Why Your Business Needs a Data Science Strategy for Customer Success and Support